UCBAIR/decaf-release/README.md

 perform end-to-end training.

 For more usage check out [the wiki](https://github.com/UCB-ICSI-Vision-Group/decaf-release/wiki).
+A great place to start is running [ImageNet classification on an image](https://github.com/UCB-ICSI-Vision-Group/decaf-release/wiki/imagenet).

 For the pre-trained imagenet DeCAF feature and its analysis, please see our [technical report on arXiv](http://arxiv.org/abs/1310.1531).
 Please consider